shoeffner/mthesis/src/models_and_methods.md

 The goal of the geometric model is to detect the pupil centers of both eyes and perform a ray cast from the eye ball centers through the pupils.
 The intersections of the screen plane and the ray cast are the gaze points.
-The line--plane intersection (formulae adapted from
-@Wikipedia:lineplaneintersection) can be expressed using three points of the screen plane, the eye ball center and the pupil in the same 3D coordinate system.
+The line--plane intersection [@Wikipedia:lineplaneintersection] can be expressed using three points of the screen plane, the eye ball center and the pupil in the same 3D coordinate system.
 Given an eye ball center $c$ and a pupil center $p$, $c, p \in \Rthree$, the points on the line